 Masters Of Foxhounds Mrs. Richard G. Long

-Honorary Whippers-In Mrs. Larry Pitts, Dr. Daniel Temeles, Ms. Stephanie Mace, Ms. Meghan Kaiser, Ms. Caitlin Ward
+Honorary Whippers-In Mrs. Larry Pitts, Dr. Daniel Temeles, Mr. Richard D. Long, Ms. Stephanie Mace

 Field Secretary Mrs. R. Crofton Held

-Board Of Managers President: Mrs. Ray Garland; Vice President: Ms. Heidi O'Connor; Treasurer: Ms. Karen Martin; Secretary: Ms. Deborah Fraser; Members at Large: Mrs. William Kenny, Mrs. Lewis Lichford; Past President: Ms. Karen Martin
+Board Of Managers President: Mrs. Ray Garland; Vice President: Ms. Heidi O'Connor; Treasurer: Ms. Karen Martin; Secretary: Ms. Deborah Fraser; Members at Large: Mrs. Lewis Lichford; Ms. Rhonda Kuhn; Past President: Ms. Karen Martin

-Committee Chairs Clothing: Ms. Heidi O'Connor; Horse Shows: Mrs. William Kenny; Hunt Ball: Ms. Heidi O'Connor; Hunter Paces: Ms. Karen Martin; Kennel Kids: Ms. Sara Baker; Membership: Mrs. R. Crofton Held; Newsletter: Ms Heidi O'Connor; Sponsorships: Mrs. R. Crofton Held; Trails: Mr. Richard Long; Webpage: Ms. Heidi O'Connor
+Committee Chairs Clothing: Ms. Heidi O'Connor; Horse Shows: Mrs. William Kenny; Hunt Ball: Mrs. Lewis Lichford; Hunter Paces: Ms. Karen Martin; Kennel Kids: Ms. Sara Baker; Membership: Mrs. R. Crofton Held; Newsletter: Ms Heidi O'Connor; Sponsorships: Mrs. R. Crofton Held; Trails: Mr. Richard Long; Webpage: Ms. Heidi O'Connor

 Colors The colors of the Bedford County Hunt are gold and brown.
 Hunt Colors are awarded annually by the Bedford County Hunt Masters of Foxhounds to members who hunt regularly and have demonstrated that they are an asset to the club.